hashicorp/consul-template/docs/templating-language.md

 Consul Template parses files authored in the [Go Template][text-template] format.
 If you are not familiar with the syntax, please read Go's documentation and examples.

-To read

 In addition to the Go-provided template functions, Consul Template provides the following functions:

 - [API Functions](#api-functions)